 The observation above allows us to work with (polynomially-sized) sets of edges, rather than with (possibly exponentially-sized) sets of matchings.
 Our next step lies in understanding how to enlarge the input set of edges $E_0$, as to obtain the set $E_C$.
 The challenge of this task lies in the fact that adding \emph{any single edge} to $E_0$ may not lead to a strictly larger internally stable set of matchings.
-Moreover, certain choices of edges added to $E_0$ may prevent further edges to be added to $E_0$, thus precluding the possibility of finding an internally closed set of matching.
+Moreover, certain choices of edges added to $E_0$ may prevent the addition of other edges to $E_0$, thus precluding the possibility of finding an internally closed set of matching.
 Such a phenomenon is illustrated in the example below.

 \begin{example} We consider an instance of the marriage problem with 8 agents $1, 2, 3, 4$ and $A, B, C, D$.
 The reader can follow the construction in Figure~\ref{fig:ex:first}.
 Preferences of agents are arranged in table $T$, where for each agent we list their possible partners in order of preference (see Section~\ref{sec:prelim-first} for a discussion on this representation). $T$ has exactly one stable matching $M_1=\{1A, 2B, 3C, 4D\}$. $\{M_1\}$ is then internally stable.
-If let $T^*$ be the table that contains all and only the edges from $M_1$, then $\{M_1\}$ is the set of stable matching in $T^*$.
+If we let $T^*$ be the table that contains all and only the edges from $M_1$, then $\{M_1\}$ is the set of stable matchings in $T^*$.

 We now want to construct an instance containing $T^*$ (and contained in $T$) whose associated set of stable matching is internally closed.
 The reader can check that the addition of any single edge to $T^*$ leads to an instance whose set of stable matchings is still $\{M_1\}$.
 On the other hand, adding edges $M_2=\{1B, 2A, 3D, 4C\}$ to $T^*$ gives $T'$, whose family of stable matchings is $\{M_1,M_2\}$.
-One can check that $\{M_1,M_2\}$ is the unique internally closed family of matchings containing $\{M_1\}$, and is the unique vNM-stable set in the instance described by $T$.
+One can check that $\{M_1,M_2\}$ is the unique internally closed family of matchings containing $\{M_1\}$, and it is also the unique vNM stable set in the instance described by $T$.
 On the other hand, if we had selected the ``wrong'' edge $3A$ to be added to $T^*$, then we would have obtained $T''$.
-The family of stable matchings associated to $T'$ or any table containing it is $\{M_1\}$, hence adding $3A$ to $T^*$ prevents us from finding an internally closed set of matchings.
+The family of stable matchings associated to $T''$ or any table containing $T''$ is $\{M_1\}$, hence adding $3A$ to $T^*$ prevents us from finding an internally closed (or vNM stable) set of matchings.

 \end{example}

 Example~\ref{ex:intro} suggests that one needs to iteratively add \emph{sets of edges} rather than single edges, possibly leading to a search space that is exponentially large.
 However, classical algebraic ideas on stable matchings come to our rescue.